 The health benefits of black pepper include the following:

-Good for skin: Pepper helps to cure Vitiligo, which is a skin disease that causes some areas of skin to lose its normal pigment and turn white.
-According to researchers in London, piperine contained in pepper can stimulate the skin to produce pigment.
-Topical treatment of piperine combined with ultra violet light therapy is much better than the other treatments for vitiligo.
-It also reduces the chances of skin cancer due to excess ultraviolet radiation.
+Skin Health: Pepper helps to cure Vitiligo, which is a skin disease that causes some areas of skin to lose its normal pigmentation and turn white.
+According to researchers in London, the piperine content of pepper can stimulate the skin to produce pigment.
+Topical treatment of piperine combined with ultra violet light therapy is much better than the other harsher, more chemically-based treatments for vitiligo.
+It also reduces the chances of skin cancer due to excessive ultraviolet radiation.

-Precaution: Pepper may cause sneezing.
-Patients who’ve undergone abdominal surgery should not take pepper added diet because pepper has an irritating effect on the intestines.
+Pepper may cause sneezing.
+Patients who have undergone abdominal surgery should not add excessive pepper to their diet because it can have an irritating effect on the intestines.
 It is also not good for people with ulcers.
 Black pepper should not be taken in high concentrations, and if you show signs of an allergic reaction, discontinue its use and consult a doctor!